dnagir/knockout-rails/README.md

       if (page.name() || '').indexOf('funky') < 0 then "should be funky" else null
 ```

-It is recommended to avoid custom inline validations and create your own validators instead:
+It is recommended to avoid custom inline validations and create your own validators instead (and maybe submit it as a Pull Request):

 ```coffee